Skip to content

 Step 11: Motor plate mounting

-Install the gear and F689 bearing onto the steering shaft, and a 6802 bearing onto the center shaft.
-Then, mount the motor plate onto the assembly, making sure both shafts are fully inserted.
-See video (2x speed):
+3. Mount the motor plate onto the assembly, making sure both shafts are fully inserted.

 Tip

-The socket head cap screws used here have different lengths: two of them are 2.5" long, the other two are 3" long.
+The socket head cap screws used here have two different lengths: two of them are 2.5" long, the other two are 3" long.

 Assembly complete